The pedestrian bridge at Belle Isle is a fun place to spend some time exploring RVA.

 Do wear comfortable shoes to enjoy the walk.
 People from all around RVA and beyond visit the bridge.
 Families, couples, young and old, singles…dogs walking their owners, kids running, babies in strollers, bikers and rollerbladers…and wheelchairs (the bridge is conveniently wheelchair accessible which is a huge win).
 It’s about one-third of a mile long and it’s a lovely walk over the river.

 Do take advantage of the many activities.
 On the other side of the bridge is a fun opportunity for rock climbing, exploring the old train track, and lots of stairs and hills to tire out the kids (and the parents for that matter).
 It’s a great way to get some healthy exercise and enjoy the sites, smells, and sounds of RVA.

 Do make it a fun experience.
 You could most certainly make a day of it with a fun picnic and some more exploring around the river rocks and the trails.
 Or make a quick visit, walk the bridge, and explore whatever is on your way from where you parked your car to the bridge.

 Do enjoy some Gelati Celesti.
-Everyone seemed to perk up when we mentioned ice cream so on our way back to our ‘west end bubble’ we stopped at the new Gelati Celesti in Scott’s Addition.
-It’s one of our all time favorite ice cream stops, so not really anything new but it was fun to see their new digs in the up and coming part of RVA.
-And of course, we knew it wouldn’t disappoint.
-Gelati is a sure thing.
+Everyone seemed to perk up when we mentioned ice cream so on our way back home we stopped at Gelati Celesti in Scott’s Addition.
+It’s one of our all time favorite ice cream stops.
 I mean can you really go wrong with Just Ask or Chocolate Decadance?!
 If you haven’t been to one of Gelati’s RVA locations around town yet, make sure it’s on your summer bucket list.
-You will not be disappointed.
+You will NOT be disappointed.

 Any other fun RVA excursion ideas?